xcg2003/xcg2003/README.md

-- I’m Xavier just a student trying to survive in this crazy world we call computer science.
+- I’m Xavier, just a student trying to survive in this crazy world we call computer science.

 <!---